cherkavi/cheat-sheet/pig.md

 JOIN posts BY user LEFT OUTER, likes BY user_name;
 JOIN posts BY user FULL OUTER, likes BY user_name;
 > result will be: ( posts::user, posts::post, posts::date, likes:user_name, likes:user_like, likes:like_date )
+-- the same but with reference using position of the field JOIN posts BY $0, likes BY $0;
 ```